 content-data-api: Collecting user metrics

-These processes run as Rake task daily in the early morning from Jenkins.
+These processes are implemented as a Rake task which runs daily via a Kubernetes CronJob.
 They are referred to as ETL processors in the codebase as they follow a Extract, Transform and Load (ETL) design pattern.

 The process begins with the MainProcessor which co-ordinates: